dhbwiewarsessen/dhbwwe-app/UC/Register/UC Register.md

 # 5. Postconditions

-The new signed up user is created on server and logged in in the application.
+The new registered user is created on server and logged in in the application.

 # 6. Function Points